Maximilian Norbert Count Krakowsky of Kolowrat

 Count Maximilian Norbert is renowned as a sponsor, due to the fact that he contributed to the removal of the damage done by French incendiaries at the Jesuit College in Klatovy on 8th July 1689.
 He contributed a sum of 20,000 zlaty for the reconstruction of the damaged college, grammar school, seminary, and church.

-In 1721, he decided to build a representative family mansion in Týnec.
-The building plans for this edifice were provided by the eminent Pilsen architect Jakub Auguston.
-The building was finished as late as in 1760 by his son Jan Josef Hyacint.
-This financially demanding undertaking made the Count use up all his funds.
-As usual at that time, bankruptcy was declared only after his death.
-This meant that his heirs were the ones who had to cope with the financial difficulties as late as in 1722.
+In 1721, Maximilián Norbert Count Kolowrat-Krakowský decided to build a prestigious family residence in Týnec.
+Plans for this building were provided by the renowned Pilsen builder Jakub Auguston.
+The building was eventually completed in 1760 by his son, Jan Josef Hyacint.
+This very financially demanding undertaking cost the Count all his resources.
+The common practice at the time was to postpone declaring bankruptcy until after a person’s death.
+Thus, it was his heirs that were forced to finally deal with his financial problems in 1722.
 Maximilian Norbert Count Krakowský of Kolowrat was buried in Prague, in the Capuchin Monastery tomb, near the Church of Our Lady of the Angels.